PhoenixAran/PhoenixAran.github.io/_posts/2021-01-05-player-state-machine.md

 ---
 ---
+In this post I'll be documenting how I implemented the player controller in [Oracle of Love](https://github.com/PhoenixAran/LoveOracle).
+This is more to cement my own understanding of it so it will probably be confusing and abstract to other readers.
+You have been warned before you read this wall of text.

 When coding the player entity for the _Oracle of Love_ engine, I ran into a wall trying to figure out the best way to handle all the different player states.
 If you never played _Links Awakening_ or any of the _Oracle_ games, here is a high level list of what the player can do.